Fees and Charges (2026)

 (Dissolution and Liquidation)

-1. CIMARA is extinguished by deliberation of the General Assembly taken by a majority of at least three quarters of the number of its members.
+1. CIMARA is dissolved by resolution of the General Assembly taken by a majority of at least three-quarters of the number of its members.

-2. In the event of extinction, CIMARA’s assets will be allocated as determined by the General Assembly, respecting the commitments made with a view to creating CIMARA.
+2. In the event of dissolution, CIMARA’s assets shall have the destination determined by the General Assembly, respecting the commitments assumed with a view to the creation of CIMARA.

 CHAPTER VI – Final Provisions